blameitonme1/blameitonme1.github.io/index.md

-This is a website for a quick introduction of myself :) Contact me via zhongyibo@stu.scu.edu.cn or yibozhong657@gmail.com
+This is a website for a quick introduction of myself :) Please contact me via zhongyibo@stu.scu.edu.cn or yibozhong657@gmail.com

 ![[Me]](https://raw.githubusercontent.com/blameitonme1/blameitonme1.github.io/main/me.png)